JuhoKang/bigpicture-light/README.md

 * Simple chatting with other people based on user present coordinates
 * Simple brush change settings
 * Simple, intuitive map to show where you are
+* Ping on the map to show other people where you are
+* Saving brush configs with the right click menu

 ## Installation and Settings